SportsMonkie.com

 1. 01What makes a goal iconic

-2. 02The most popular football goals ever scored
+2. 02The 10 most popular football goals, at a glance

 A ball boy standing near the post at the 1997 Tournoi de France ducked before Roberto Carlos’s free kick had even finished bending.
 He thought it was going wide.
 It wasn’t.
 That instinct, and how wrong it turned out to be, is a good way to explain why certain goals stick in people’s memory for decades while thousands of others are forgotten within the week.
-Maradona’s solo run in 1986, that Carlos strike, and Zidane’s volley in the 2002 Champions League final are the ones people still pull up on their phones to rewatch.
+Maradona’s solo run in 1986, that Carlos strike, and Zidane’s volley in the 2002 Champions League final are goals people still pull up on their phones to rewatch.
+This list ranks the ten football goals that show up most often across FIFA polls, media retrospectives, and fan votes, with the story behind each one.

 What makes a goal iconic